fluidity-money/fluidity-app/cmd/microservice-user-transactions-aggregate/README.md

 # microservice-user-transactions-aggregate

-Aggregates user actions and wins to be displayed in the Fluidity webapp.
+Aggregates user actions and wins in Timescale to be displayed in the Fluidity webapp.

 ## Environment variables